How is the writing of insurance contracts regulated in your jurisdiction?

 Are types of insurers regulated differently (i.e. life companies, reinsurers?)

-Article 7 VersAG specifies that very few transactions of life insurance companies are exempt from certain provisions of the VersAG.
-So does Article 8 VersAG exempts reinsurance companies from the scope of application of the VersAG, provided the companies only operate reinsurance in Liechtenstein and have a domicile in a third country (outside the EAA region) where they are equally supervised by a public authority.
-Furthermore, the law contains different provisions for life companies and reinsurers regarding the capital requirements as well as the access rules.
+For ecample, Article 7 VersAG specifies that certain transactions of life insurance companies are exempt from certain provisions of the VersAG.
+Similarly Article 8 VersAG exempts reinsurance companies from the scope of application of the VersAG, provided the companies operate reinsurance only in Liechtenstein and are domiciled in a third country (outside the EAA region) where they are equally supervised by a public authority.
+Furthermore, the law contains different provisions for life companies and reinsurers regarding the capital requirements and the access rules.

 Are insurance brokers and other types of market intermediary subject to regulation?

-Insurance brokers and other intermediaries are subject to regulation in Liechtenstein.
-The appropriate legal foundations, which are mainly relevant for insurance brokers and other intermediaries, are the Insurance Distribution Act of 2017 (Versicherungsvertriebsgesetz, VersVertG) supplemented by the Insurance Distribution Ordinance of 2018 (Versicherungsvertriebsverordnung, VersVertV) as well as the Due Diligence Act of 2008 (Sorgfaltspflichtgesetz, SPG) complemented by the Due Diligence Ordinance of 2009 (Sorgfaltspflichtverordnung, SPV).
-On the legal basis as just mentioned, insurance intermediaries are subject to supervision by the FMA and require a licence issued by the FMA to take up insurance distribution.
+Insurance brokers and other intermediaries are regulated in Liechtenstein.
+The relevant legal foundations, which are mainly relevant for insurance brokers and other intermediaries, are the VersVertG supplemented by the VersVertV as well as the Due Diligence Act (Sorgfaltspflichtgesetz, SPG) supplemented by the Due Diligence Ordinance (Sorgfaltspflichtverordnung, SPV).
+With the VersVertG and the complementary VersVertV Liechtenstein has implemented the EU Directive on Insurance Distribution (IDD, (EU) 2016/97).
+Based on the above-mentioned legal basis, insurance intermediaries are subject to supervision by the FMA and require a licence issued from the FMA to take up insurance distribution.
 They are also registered in the FMA’s public Insurance Intermediary Register.
-The licence is granted if the applicant meets the legal requirements (i.e. professional qualification, financial guarantee, domestic head office…).
-Insurance brokers and other intermediaries with ancillary activity can be exempt from the scope when exhaustive legal preconditions are met.
+The licence is granted if the applicant fulfils the legal requirements (i.e. professional qualification, financial guarantee, domestic head office…).
+Insurance brokers and other intermediaries with ancillary activities may be exempted from the scope when exhaustive legal preconditions are met.

 Is authorisation or a licence required and if so how long does it take on average to obtain such permission?
 What are the key criteria for authorisation?

-The FMA as the insurance supervision authority is responsible to supervise all business activities of insurance undertakings (see question 1 above).
+As the insurance supervisory authority, the FMA is responsible for supervising all business activities of insurance undertakings (see questions above).

-The key criteria to obtain such a permission are according to Article 12 and Article 13 VersAG a complete transmission of a licence application and a business plan.
-This following list gives an overview of essential declaration and documents which the licence application must include:
+According to Article 12 and Article 13 of the VersAG, the main criteria for obtaining such a (re-)insurance license are the complete transmission of a licence application and a business plan.
+The following list provides an overview of essential declaration and documents that must be included in the licence application:

 - Statues of the company;